A Quantitative Geometric Approach to Neural-Network Smoothness: Introduction

 Several empirical studies have found that techniques on one $\ell_p$-perturbations often do not transfer to another ones, even though the authors claim that \emph{in theory} these techniques should transfer~\citep{lipsdp,gloro}.
 This in-theory claim usually comes from a \emph{qualitative} perspective.
-In finite-dimensional space, one can always bound one $\ell_p$-norm from the other one, so techniques for one $\ell_p$-perturbations can also provide another bound for a different $\ell_p$-perturbations.
-However, this bound is loose and in practice not useful~\citep{lipopt,gloro}.
-Instead, we believe that when transferring techniques from one norm to another one, we should consider the quantitative geometric principle: we separate the geometry-dependent component from the geometry-independent one in those techniques, and modify the geometry-dependent component accordingly for a different normed space.
+In finite-dimensional space, one can always bound one $\ell_p$-norm from another one, so techniques for one $\ell_p$-perturbations can also provide another bound for a different $\ell_p$-perturbations.
+However, this bound is loose and in practice not useful~\citep{lipopt}.
+Instead, we believe that when transferring techniques from one norm to another one, we should consider the quantitative geometric principle: we should separate the geometry-dependent component from the geometry-independent one in those techniques, and modify the geometry-dependent component accordingly for a different normed space.
 As we will demonstrate, our whole work is guided by this principle.
-We hope that our unified quantitative geometric approach can bring insights to the empirical hard-to-transfer observations, and new tools to address these issues.
+We hope that our unified quantitative geometric framework can bring insights to the empirical hard-to-transfer observations, and new tools to address these issues.

-\paragraph{Contributions}To summarize, we have made the following contributions: \begin{enumerate} \item We provide a unified theoretical framework to address FGL estimations, which immediately provides the computational hardness and SDP-based approximation algorithms on two-layer networks (\cref{sec:two-layer}).
-These computational hardness and approximability results are the first for FGL estimations. \item We demonstrate the relations between our algorithms and other SDP-based tools, which also inspires us to design the algorithms for multi-layer networks (\cref{sec:other,sec:multi}). \item We implemented the algorithms and name the tool GeoLIP.
-We empirically validate our theoretical claims, and compare GeoLIP with existing tools for estimating FGL for $\ell_\infty$-perturbations.
-The result shows that GeoLIP provides a tighter bound than existing tools on small networks, and much better results than naive matrix-norm-product method for deep networks, which existing tools cannot handle (\cref{sec:eval,sec:dis}). \end{enumerate}
+\paragraph{Contributions}To summarize, we have made the following contributions: \begin{enumerate} \item We provide a unified theoretical framework to address FGL estimations, which immediately yields the computational hardness and SDP-based approximation algorithms on two-layer networks (\cref{sec:two-layer}). \item We demonstrate the relations between our algorithms and other SDP-based tools, which in return inspires us to design the algorithms for multi-layer networks.
+This provides more insightful and compositional interpretations of existing works, and makes them easier-to-generalize (\cref{sec:dual,sec:dual_infty}). \item We implement the algorithms and name the tool GeoLIP.
+We empirically validate our theoretical claims, and compare GeoLIP with existing methods to estimate FGL for $\ell_\infty$-perturbations.
+The result shows that GeoLIP provides a tighter bound (20\%-60\% improvements) than existing tools on small networks, and much better results than the naive matrix-norm-product method for deep networks, which existing tools cannot handle (\cref{sec:eval}). \end{enumerate}